richardrauser/circlez-coffee-shopify/README.md

 1. Visit the [Thirdweb Contracts dashboard](https://thirdweb.com/dashboard/contracts)
 1. Hit the Deploy button, and create a new NFT Collection smart contract for your Membership NFT.
 1. Hit the Deploy button and create new Edition smart contracts for whatever achievements you'd like.
 1. Take note of the contract addresses.
-You'll need to put them into your fork of the the [Circlez Coffee website repl](https://replit.com/@RichardRauser/Circlez-Coffee-Website?v=1).
+You'll need to put them into your fork of the the [Circlez Coffee website repl](https://replit.com/@RichardRauser/Circlez-Coffee).
+2. You will take note of the minter private key, as it will need to go into the Repl as well as Secret. (further instructions in the Repl)

 ### Setup some token gates